 We have been promoting boarding school education for girls for 13 years.
 We know it works – the girls we fund in boarding schools are better protected, have access to more resources and are able to study in the evenings rather than having to do domestic work.
 They get better grades and are five times more likely to go on to study at college or university.

-The Mango Tree Kenya has registered an independent charitable trust, The Mango Tree Education Trust, and with initial grants from our UK donors they are constructing a girls’ secondary boarding school in Mawego.
-This school will provide quality education for 360 girls with the capacity to expand to 420.
-The school’s facilities will include a large multi-purpose hall, classrooms, science laboratories, library, buses, boarding houses and a sports ground.
+The Mango Tree Kenya registered an independent charitable trust, The Mango Tree Education Trust, in 2018, and, having raised over £700,000, we have constructed a girls’ secondary boarding school in Mawego.
+This school, which opened in April 2022, is now providing secondary education for 58 girls, with the capacity to expand to 360 over the next few years.
+When completed, the school’s facilities will include a large multi-purpose hall, classrooms, science laboratories, a library, boarding houses and a sports ground.
 Some of these facilities will be available for the local community for social and sporting events, meetings and workshops.
 Sponsored short courses in cookery, baking, tailoring, business development, health and hygiene will also support the engagement of local women and girls during school holidays and weekends.

 Lilypads for Life- Reusable Sanitary Pads